AY2526S1-CS2113-T11-2/tp/docs/DeveloperGuide.md

 2. **Performance:** Interactive commands (`add`, `list`, `find`, `mark`, `unmark`, `edit`, `delete`, `sort`, `setbudget`) should complete within one second on a typical student laptop (≥2 CPU cores, ≥8 GB RAM).
 3. **Persistence:** Every mutating command must trigger `StorageManager` to persist the updated state to `data/appdata.ser`.
 On startup, loading must recreate the most recent saved state.
 4. **Robustness:** Invalid user input or storage errors must be caught and presented as actionable error messages; the application must not terminate due to uncaught exceptions.
-5. **Feedback:** Each command must yield immediate feedback (success confirmation, error explanation, or budget alert) so that users know the outcome of their action.
+5. **Feedback:** Each command must yield immediate feedback (success confirmation, error explanation, or progress bar display) so that users know the outcome of their action.
 6. **Quality bar:** `./gradlew checkstyleMain checkstyleTest` and `./gradlew test` must pass before release.

 ---